fjl005/bggn213/class07/class07.md

     ## [1]  TRUE FALSE  TRUE FALSE FALSE

-I am looking for he positions where it is TRUE in both vectors
+I am looking for the positions where it is TRUE in both vectors

 ``` r
 is.na(x)